dillonwd6086/dillonwd6086.github.io/_posts/2019-09-07-Learning-OOP-Python.markdown

     3. We will want to have a banned users list

 Here are the following functions we will want to have

     - Create a bank
-    - Print out all banks
+    - print out all banks
     - Select a bank
     - List all accounts in a bank
     - Select account